mattcieslak/hbcd-docs/docs/datacuration/motion.md

-# UNDER CONSTRUCTION - Motion Data Curation & BIDS Conversion
+# Motion Data Curation & BIDS Conversion

 ## BIDS Conversion
 Axivity AX6 sensor data provided in the data release include sensor recordings (`*_motion.tsv`) with corresponding `*_channels.tsv` files that describe each column of of the motion file.
 Each `.tsv` file is accompanied by a JSON sidecar containing recording-related metadata.
 BIDS entities represent the following: